irislapa/fri-vss/README.md

 # Collection of some of the homeworks and class projects from university.

 ## Bezier curve painter and Quad tree collision detection
-demos of both homeworks is available at https://irislapa.github.io/fri-vss/. code implementations in `bezier-curve-painter` and `quad-tree-collision-detection`
+demos of both homeworks is available at https://irislapa.github.io/fri-vss/. \
+Code implementations in `bezier-curve-painter` and `quad-tree-collision-detection`

 ## Recommendation system
 For a data-mining class I had to implement a movie recomendation system that uses matrix factorization.